System

 - log facility [FACILITY]

-This command changes the facility used in syslog messages.
-The default facility is
+- This command changes the facility used in syslog messages.
+The default facility is - daemon.
+The- noform of the command resets the facility to the default- daemonfacility.

 - log record-priority